 HISTORY OF THE ASPENS

 This week, I had the pleasure of driving through the high country of the Colorado Rockies.
 I live at 6500 feet elevation, so “high country” means about another 3000 feet or more above me.
 Every year about this time, Fall is ushered in by a flush of Aspen trees as their leaves turn to gold.
 Where I live in the Rocky Mountains of Colorado, the particular aspen is called the “trembling” or quaking aspen.
 The broadleaf and the flattened stem cause them to flutter in the breeze.
 It is a type of poplar tree called populus tremuloides.
 As tourists visit New England in Autumn for Leaves and Lobsters, visitors come to Colorado to Leaf Peep as the aspens change to dramatic yellows, golds, and reds.

-The change in color occurs first at the highest altitudes.
-For example, at 9,800 feet, the aspens “peaked” their color change and the leaves begin to fall this year earlier in September.
-Where I live at 6500 feet, the edges of the aspen leaves are just beginning to turn from green to gold.
-At this time of the year, the production of chlorophyll which gives the leaf its green pigment slows to a standstill, and the yellow, orange, and red pigments of carotenoids and anthocyanins show in the leaf.
+The color change occurs first at the highest altitudes.
+For example, at 9,800 feet, the aspens “peaked” their color change, and the leaves begin to fall this year earlier in September.
+Where I live at 6500 feet, the edges of the aspen leaves are just starting to turn from green to gold.
+At this time of the year, chlorophyll production, which gives the leaf its green pigment, slows to a standstill, and the yellow, orange, and red pigments of carotenoids and anthocyanins show in the leaf.

-Aspens are unusual in that they grow in large communal groves or more specifically clonal colonies.
+Aspens are unusual in that they grow in large communal groves or, more specifically, clonal colonies.
 These form from a single seedling.
 They spread widely across the area by roots that erupt above ground as root suckers.
-In my yard, for example, they can spread dozens of feet, invariably coming up in the middle of my lawn.
-Initially looking like weeds, they are not killed by traditional weed killers but need to be pulled out.
+For example, in my yard, they can spread dozens of feet, invariably coming up in the middle of my lawn.
+Initially looking like weeds, they are not killed by traditional weed killers but must be pulled out.

 In the Colorado Rockies, snow may come before the aspens change.
-This year the first snowfall of the year came before the last day of Summer.
-When that occurs, the fragile leaves may die before they turn gold.
+If the first snowfall of the year comes before the last day of Summer, the fragile leaves may die before they turn gold.
 Other times the first snow comes after the change.
 One might see snow and the golden leaves on the ground at the same time.